Table of Contents

 What makes this one of the best chainsaws for homeowners is that it offers convenience, efficiency, and high productivity.

-In fact, this battery chainsaw has a considerable number of positive customer reviews to back it up.
+In fact, this cordless chainsaw has a considerable number of positive customer reviews to back it up.

-The most attractive aspect of this chainsaw is that it can last up to two full hours of cutting time when you use the 4-battery kit.
+The most attractive aspect of this chainsaw is that it can last up to two full hours of cutting time on a single charge when you use the 4-battery kit.
 And, the recharge time is the fastest you’ll find at 20 minutes.

 It’s also a really light chainsaw.
 Even with the batteries installed, it’s just over 10 pounds.

-A final advantage of choosing a battery chainsaw for your home projects is that the batteries are interchangeable with other power tools in the product line.
+A final advantage of choosing a cordless chainsaw for your yard projects is that the batteries are interchangeable with other power tools in the product line.

-That means you can save a substantial amount of money if you stick with the Makita brand for other yard tools, like trimmers, mowers, edgers, etc.
+That means you can save money if you stick with the Makita brand for other yard equipment, like trimmers, mowers, edgers, etc.

-For the best 14-inch home chainsaw, I have to recommend this gas version here.
+For the best 14-inch chainsaw, I have to recommend this gas chainsaw here.